-Naxos is the largest and most fertile island in the Cyclades, famous for its long golden-sand beaches and crystalline turquoise waters.
+Naxos is the largest and most fertile island in the Cyclades, home to Mount Zeus and famous for its long golden-sand beaches and crystalline turquoise waters.

 In the old part of Naxos town (also known as Hora), get an insight into the Venetian era by visiting the fascinating Della Rocca-Barozzi Venetian Museum, a 13th century tower house set within the Kastro (castle) ramparts.

 See fragments of a 13th century BC Mycenaean city in the excavated buildings of the Mitropolis Museum and, not far from town, visit the Pirgos Bellonia (Bellonian Tower), which was built under Venetian rule as a refuge from pirates.

 After chilling out on a choice of great beaches discover a mountainous interior scattered with traditional whitewashed villages and a network of old footpaths – perfect for hiking – that snake between hilltop villages, old Byzantine churches and ancient Venetian ruins.

 Climb to the summit of Mount Zeus (1004m), the Cyclades’ highest peak, for panoramic views over Naxos and the surrounding islands.

 Admire the enchanting village of Apiranthos, with its unique marble-paved streets and buildings, and Halki, a quiet town with a medieval fortress and several Byzantine churches, including the Panayía Protóthronis, home to beautiful 11th to 13th century frescoes.

 Naxos is famous in Greece for its long golden-sand beaches, include the following…

 Find your own spot to sunbathe on this 4.8km-long golden-sand beach that stretches from Plaka to Maragas.

 Soft sand, warm clear waters and secluded sand dunes (that block the view from the nearby road) provide the perfect location for a clothing-optional day at the beach.